-ENG 097 -Essentials of Writing
+ENG 097 - Essentials of Writing

-IAI: None In Essentials of Writing, students practice

-effective strategies for developing multiparagraph compositions of a variety of types, often in response to their reading.
+In Essentials of Writing, students practice effective strategies for developing multiparagraph compositions of a variety of types, often in response to their reading.
 Students revise and edit their own work, in order to prepare for writing in their college courses.
 Prerequisite: Appropriate English placement score.
 A grade of "C" or better is required in this course to advance to ENG 099.
-Credit: 4 semester hours

-ENG 099 -Introduction to College Writing
+ENG 099 - Introduction to College Writing